What Causes Discoloration After Washing Clothes?

-Commonly used laundry, skin care, beauty, and personal hygiene products can cause stains and color changes in white or yellow garments.
+Commonly used laundry, skincare, beauty, and personal hygiene products can cause stains and color changes to white or yellow garments.
 Toothpaste, perspiration, facial soap, deodorants, and hair sprays are often the cause of stains on garments.

 Makeup, strong perfumes with alcohol, and even rain (acid rain especially) can leave spotty stains.
-All these stains may eventually dry up, not causing any visible stain.
+All these stains may eventually dry up, not causing any visible stains.
 However, age and exposure to heat will cause them to reappear.

-Each year, the International Fabricare Institute analyzes thousands of garments with mystery stains in the laundry.
+Each year, the International Fabricare Institute analyzes thousands of garments with mystery stains from the laundry.

-Spills from all kinds of beverage and food that dry without leaving any spots cause a great number of unknown stains.
-Common invisible stains are soft drinks, corn syrup, some fruit juices and honey.
-If the stain is not pre-treated before the garment is laundered or dry-cleaned, it may oxidize into a yellow stain from the heat from the cleaning process and the stain may appear.
+Spills from all kinds of beverages and foods that dry without leaving any spots cause a great number of unknown stains.
+Common invisible stains are soft drinks, corn syrup, some fruit juices, and honey.
+If the stain is not pre-treated before the garment is laundered or dry-cleaned, it may oxidize into a yellow stain from the heat during the cleaning process and the stain may appear.